-The topic of pepper spray or mace strength is often a confusing and misinterpreted subject.
+The topic of pepper spray strength is often a confusing and misinterpreted subject.
 This may be because potency levels are often purposely misconstrued by some manufacturers to seem stronger (Hint: 5.3 Million Scoville Heat Units) or other times due to misinformation.
 There are two common inaccurate measures of pepper spray strength and one true indicator of strength.

 The one correct indicator of pepper spray potency, as recognized by the EPA & US Federal Government, is Major Capsaicinoids (MC).
 MC represents the strength of the entire formulation within your pepper spray.
 Typical sprays range from 0.18 to 1.33% MC.
 The higher the MC of the pepper spray the greater the potency.
 Sprays with higher MC are more effective as well.
 A good example, Gasoline, is typically 87, 89 or 91 Octane.
 The higher gasoline’s octane rating, the greater the fuels performance.
 Proof, another example, is the measure of liquor strength.
 The higher the proof, the stronger the liquor.

 Bear Attack Deterrent Sprays measure between 1.0% to 2.0% Major Capsaicinoids.